Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 The nature of any contact will also need to be considered.
 For example, regular visits from, or to, the applicant from family members in the UK will help demonstrate the strength of those ties.
 Such contact does not, however, need to have been made physically in person, and strong ties can still be demonstrated where there has been regular contact through other means.

-Property and business ties
+Property and Business Ties

 Ties may also be in the form of property/business interests.
 This may be, for example, where the applicant owns their own property in the UK or has a vested interest in an ongoing business venture within the UK.
-Ties on the basis of property or business interests alone are unlikely to demonstrate strong ties to the UK but can be used in conjunction with other factors to satisfy this.
+Ties on the basis of property or business interests alone are unlikely to demonstrate strong ties to the UK, but can be used in conjunction with other factors to satisfy this.

-Length of original residence
+Length of Original Residence

 Generally, the longer the period of original residence, the more likely it is that the applicant will have developed strong ties to the UK and can be admitted as a returning resident.
 It is important to consider the length of the original residence together with all other relevant factors.
 The ECO should not refuse an application solely based on a short period of original residence if the other evidence points to the applicant having strong ties to the UK.

-Length of time outside the UK
+Length of Time Outside the UK

 The length of time spent outside the UK will be an important factor to take into account when assessing whether a person can be readmitted as a returning resident.
 This must be assessed against all other factors, including the time spent in the UK before they left.